SaberAkiyama/SaberAkiyama/README.md

 I don't have money or anything else like a lonely person.
 If I want a giveaway by someone else, it might be a chance to work for my projects.

-If you have any questions, let me know on my [Discord server](https://discord.gg/mQ2BTwK9jD), if you want.
+If you have any questions, let me know in direct message on Discord, click "Add Friend", type ```SaberAkiyama#7001``` *(or copy and paste on username)* and click/touch "Send Friend Request".